ASU-EGR314-Team-302/ASU-EGR314-Team-302.gitgub.io/HardwareProposal.md

 # Hardware Proposal

-The schematic design aligns with user needs by incorporating all the essential features required to meet user satisfaction per our user needs.
+The schematic design aligns with our user needs by incorporating all the essential features required to meet user specifications.
 It integrates a temperature sensor to measure the surrounding temperature and transmit the data to the microcontroller.
 Additionally, it includes a humidity sensor to monitor the humidity levels of the environment, also relaying this information to the microcontroller.

 The inclusion of a motor driver enhances the device's functionality beyond that of a mere thermometer, allowing for control of the fan.
 The fan serves to cool during elevated temperatures and features a manual switch for convenient on/off control.
 The microcontroller plays a pivotal role in orchestrating these components, enabling autonomous activation of the fan during elevated temperatures without user intervention.
 Furthermore, it facilitates data transmission to the GitHub website via Wi-Fi, courtesy of the ESP2 module connected to the microcontroller.